lasthor/Yolo_algorithme_from_scratch/README.md

 2- Locate the section of code where the training process is implemented.
 This section typically includes a loop over the dataset and training steps.

 3- Modify the training process as per your requirements.
-You can customize various aspects of the training, such as hyperparameters, optimization algorithms, data augmentation techniques, and more.
+You can customize various aspects of the training, such as hyperparameters, optimization algorithms, and more.